alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 If you're coming from FP, this is closest to an `Either`/`Result`-style type.[^either]

 ### TL;DR
-What it looks like (implementations for user left out for brevity):
+What it looks like (implementations for `User` left out for brevity):

 ```csharp
 public record Error(string Code, string Message);